ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 installing a package, poetry creates a virtual environment, thus ensuring an isolated package development environment.

-Nevertheless, it is possible to make Poetry ignore the ``poetry.lock`` file by running:
+Nevertheless, it is possible to make Poetry ignore the ``poetry.lock`` file with:

 .. code:: bash